 - Confidential searches - some executive placements require discretion that rules out automated outreach entirely

-For the other 80%+ of roles?
+On the other 80%+ of roles?
 AI sourcing identifies higher-quality shortlists faster because it can evaluate exponentially more candidates against more criteria than a human sourcer reviewing profiles individually.
-And the 67% of recruiters who believe AI will help reduce bias in hiring, per LinkedIn's 2025 report, point to another quality dimension: AI doesn't get fatigued after reviewing 50 profiles, and properly designed systems don't favor candidates based on name, gender, or demographic signals.
+67% of recruiters believe AI will help reduce hiring bias, per LinkedIn’s 2025 report, pointing to another quality dimension: AI doesn’t get fatigued after reviewing 50 profiles, and properly designed systems don’t favor applicants based on name, gender, or demographic signals.

 Where Does Manual Sourcing Still Win?